 This WEIRD perspective does not represent, however, the diverse nature of attachment across different sociocultural contexts (Henrich et al. 2010; Keller and Bard 2017).
 In many non-WEIRD societies, including traditional farming, hunter-gatherer, and fishing communities, childcare involves a more extensive network of caregivers, which may include up to 20 people, both related and unrelated (Keller 2021).
 The mother, while often a central figure, may be one among many caregivers or even play a marginal role.
 In these settings, children's interactions are mainly proximal, involving bodily based communication processes emphasizing rhythm and synchrony.
-These societies prioritize the development of a communal self, teaching children to be integral and responsible members of their community, and often have hierarchical social structures that influence communication and interaction rules.
+These societies prioritize the development of a community, and often have hierarchical social structures that influence communication and interaction rules.
 This contrasts sharply with the WEIRD model of fostering individual autonomy and self-reliance (Keller and Chaudhary 2017; Morelli et al. 2017).